Sweet Potato Fries

 Mr. Jessiker Bakes and I went to Disney for our first anniversary (PRINCE Charming!) and to say I had a blast would be an understatement.
 Even if it’s just for a week, or a weekend, it’s a chance to break out of the normal order of life and have a lot of magic in your life.
 And perhaps these things are not an excuse for me belting Frozen songs at the top of my voice, but I would love to pretend it is.
 I mean, isn’t that a part of my dreams, dreaming and hoping that one day my singing voice won’t be mistaken for someone croaking?

 Cornstarch.
 Now, here me out.
-You are adding less than 40 calories for the entire two servings of fries that will change the entire game.
 Instead of soggy fries, or fries dried up beyond belief for leaving them in longer in an attempt of them crisping up, you get perfect, crisp-but-soft-on-the-inside and evenly cooked sweet potato fries.
 I could not stop eating these, and perhaps ate half of someone’s share because they are that addictive.
 The crunch factor alone will mean you won’t be able to get your hands off of these.

 Didn’t I tell you everyday life is filled with a bit of Disney magic?

 If you enjoyed these sweet potato fries, you’ll also enjoy these Sweet Potato Chips!